chemaiRenny/hex_decode-decompress/README.md

 Independent hex-decoder and gzip decompressor can be also produced

-make hex_decode
-make decompress
+-make hex_decode and make decompress

 Cleaning object and executable files can be done using

-make clean
+- make clean